-Distributable income for the first quarter of 2010 has been restated to take into account the adoption of IFRS.
+Distributable income for the second quarter of 2010 has been restated in order to conform to IFRS.
 The transition impact was a decrease mainly attributable to the writeoff of interest capitalized on land.
 Moreover, property depreciation has been removed from the calculation as investment properties are no longer depreciated when the fair value method is used to measure investment properties.